-Net cash provided by investing activities during the fiscal year ended June 30, 2016 decreased to \$144.7 million compared to the fiscal year ended June 30, 2015 from net cash provided in investing activities of \$918.2 million, primarily as a result of our strategic decision to liquidate certain marketable securities in our investment portfolio to fund our working capital requirements during the fiscal year ended June 30, 2015, partially offset by approximately \$14.0 million lower capital expenditures during the fiscal year ended June 30, 2015.
+Net cash used by investing activities during the fiscal year endedJune 30, 2017 was \$560.9 million compared to net cash provided by investing activities of \$144.7 million during the fiscal year ended June 30, 2016.
+The change primarily resulted from net purchases of marketable securities of \$493.2 million and cash used for a business acquisition of \$28.6 million during the fiscal year ended June 30, 2018.